ibm-cloud-docs/codeengine/appdeploy-public.md

 This example references the public `icr.io/codeengine/helloworld` image in [{{site.data.keyword.registrylong}}](/docs/codeengine?topic=codeengine-deploy-app-crimage).
 Alternatively, you can also reference an image in a public Docker Hub or an [image in a private registry](/docs/codeengine?topic=codeengine-deploy-app-private).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Let's go**.
+2. Select **Start creating**.
-3. Select **Application**.
-4. Enter a name for the application.
-Use a name for your application that is unique within the project.
-5. Select a project from the list of available projects.
+3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 You must have a selected project to deploy an app.
+4. Select **Application**.
+5. Enter a name for the application.
+Use a name for your application that is unique within the project.
 6. Specify a container image for your app, for example, `icr.io/codeengine/helloworld`.
 If you have your own source code that you want to turn into a container image for the app, see [Planning your build](/docs/codeengine?topic=codeengine-plan-build).
 For more information about the code that is used for this example, see [`helloworld`](https://github.com/IBM/CodeEngine/tree/main/helloworld){: external}.
 7. Modify any default values for endpoint or runtime settings.
 For more information about these options, see [Options for endpoint visibility of apps](/docs/codeengine?topic=codeengine-application-workloads#optionsdeploy) and [Options for deploying an app](/docs/codeengine?topic=codeengine-application-workloads#optionsdeploy).
 8. Click **Create**.